 Lake Mývatn is one of the wonders if Iceland.
 It is a unique natural environment created in a lava eruption 2300 years ago.
 Here you can find geothermal hot springs, caves with steaming blue waters, big rock formations, unique bird life and fauna.
 The most remarkable point is the magnificent Dettifoss, which is Europe’s most powerful waterfall.
 Before jumping back on the bus, we will take you on the short hike to admire another waterfall called Selfoss.
 On that day, we go for visits in the area to the following places Hverir, Grjótagjá, Dimmuborgir and Krafla power station.
 Last stop on this exciting route is Godafoss – the waterfall of Gods.

 Mývatn Natural Geothermal SPA – take a deep plunge into silky, blue waters reach in minerals, that will make you skin smooth and relaxed.
 Simply enjoy the beautiful surroundings of lake Mývatn – fourth largest lake in the country.

 Day 4 | North Iceland – region famous for reach wildlife

 Last day starts from Akureyri – the capital of the North.
 This small, remote city is located in a stunning, deep fjord.
 The city center is located next to the harbor, where one will find both modern architecture, historical wooden houses and Akureyri church located on the hill serving as a viewing point at the same time.
-The day continues by going to the north coastline heading Dalvík – small fishing village.
+The day continues by going South towards Varmahlid village, where charming turf church is located.
 While driving through the North Coast you will easily realize how each region of Iceland differs from another – but still each one can amaze you equally.
-In the North we will be visiting the rock Hvítserkur which is a unique formation and a great place for photos, and Kolugljufur Canyon with spectacular waterfall (accessible only from April to October).
+In the North we will be visiting the rock Hvítserkur which is a unique formation and a great place for photos, and Kolugljufur Canyon with spectacular waterfall.

 Know Before You Go